FORMAT/STYLE

 Certified ISO/IEC 27050 Practitioner

-The Certified ISO/IEC 27050 Practitioner training course will provide delegates with the requirements and principles of ISO/IEC 27050, with an awareness of the issues and challenges involved in implementing an information security management system.
+awareness of the issues and challenges involved in implementing an information security management system.

-Learning Objectives
+Learning Outcomes

 - Identification: ESI that is potentially relevant to a case is identified, along with its locations, custodians, sizes/volumes etc. preserved